mcvine/mcvine/builders/dev/README.md

 ## Create a conda environment with the required dependencies

-In the mcvine.git repository navigate
+In the mcvine.git repository navigate in the root directory

 ```
-$ cd builders/
 $ conda env create -f mcvine-dev.yml
 $ conda activate mcvine-developer
 ```